-Compression stockings are strong elastic stockings, which are worn for a variety of medical reasons.
-They apply graduated pressure from the ankle upward to improve circulation.
-Blood and fluids must work against gravity to travel back up the leg to the heart.
-Compression stockings lend assistance to the circulatory and lymphatic systems to help improve the efficiency of this process.
+Compression socks or stockings are strong elastic leg wear that apply graduated pressure from the ankle upward to improve circulation.
+Blood and fluids must work against gravity to travel back up your legs to the heart.
+Compression stockings improve the efficiency of this process.

-The medical conditions that are treated and benefit most from the prescribed use of compression stockings include, but are not limited to:
+Common medical conditions that are treated with compression stockings include, but are not limited to:

 - Varicose veins